mahmud83/FeatureMaps/README.md

 ## Code Exemple

-Please refer to the 'feature_maps' notebook for details.
+Please refer to the `feature_maps` notebook for details.

 ## Installation